biosimulations/biosimulations/docs/README.md

 This package is released under the [MIT license](./License.md).
 This package uses a number of open-source third-party packages.
 Their licenses are summarized in [Dependencies](./about/Dependencies).

-## Contributors ✨
+## Contributors

 This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Cell Analysis and Modeling](https://health.uconn.edu/cell-analysis-modeling/) at UConn Health as part of the [Center for Reproducible Biomodeling Modeling](https://reproduciblebiomodels.org).

-Various people have contributed to this package, including:
+Numerous individuals and groups have contributed to BioSimulations, including:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->